subdigital/tic-tac-toe/README.md

 ## Live Reload

-Hasu supports live reload, so you can keep the game running and just make edits, all while not changing the entirety of game state, which can be useful for tweaking.:w
+Hasu supports live reload, so you can keep the game running and just make edits, all while not changing the entirety of game state, which can be useful for tweaking.

 ## Gameplay